-The SGA Annual Conference will take place on Saturday 28th September 2019, at the Carnegie Conference Centre, Dunfermline.
+The next SGA Annual Conference is provisionally planned for Saturday 18th September 2021, at the Carnegie Conference Centre, Dunfermline.

 Scroll down to the bottom of the page, to see the downloadable PDF versions of the 2019 Brochure and Programme of the day.